Signs, growth and admissibility of quasi-characters and the holomorphic modular bootstrap for RCFT: Conclusions

 The regime where the alternating signs stabilise, $n\sim 2|M|\sim \frac{|c|}{12}$, seems to have the following significance.
 Suppose we take one particular quasi-character and attempt to make a non-chiral ``partition function'' $\sum_{i=0}^1 \chi_i \bchi_i$ from it (this is not admissible and does not correspond to a CFT, but considerations of modular invariance do not know this).
 This partition function contains a term: \be a_n{\bar a}_0\, q^{-\frac{c}{24}+n}{\bar q}^{-\frac{c}{24}} \ee corresponding to a state of $(h, {\bar h})=(n,0)$ and hence $\Delta=n$.
 Now for $n\sim 2M, M>0$ we see that the overall power $E=h+{\bar h}-\frac{c}{12}=n-2M$ tends to zero (in other words, it remains small and finite as $M\to\infty$).
-In the context of irrational CFT this has been described (see e.g. \cite{Hartman:2014oaa}) as the boundary between ``light'' and ``medium'' states.
+In the context of irrational CFT this has been described (see e.g. \cite{Hartman:2014oaa}, \cite{Benjamin:2018kre}) as the boundary between ``light'' and ``medium'' states.
 It is intriguing that the ``crossover'' takes place at this boundary, perhaps one can find an intuitive reason for this.

-Pushing further on the above connections to the irrational case, we note that the: $c\text{ fixed}$ and $E\to\infty$ regime of \cite{Hartman:2014oaa} (see Eq.
+Pushing further on the above connections to the irrational case, we note that $c\text{ fixed}$ and $E\to\infty$ regime of \cite{Hartman:2014oaa} (see Eq.
 (1.3) therein) which is the regime where Cardy growth holds, is equivalent -- under the identifications considered in the above paragraph -- to the regime of $M\text{ fixed}$ and $n\to\infty$ -- which is the regime where Rademacher growth is valid.

-Additonally, it is interesting to note that, for $1\leq n \lesssim \frac{|c|}{12}$, we get a super-geometric growth indicating a sparseness in the distribution of Fourier coefficients $a_n$ in this regime.
-On the other hand, when $n\gg c$ (where Rademacher kicks in) we have a geometric growth, implying a denseness of the Fourier coefficients $a_n$.
-This behaviour could potentially shed some light about sparseness/denseness of states in genuine rational CFTs.
+Additonally, it is interesting to note that, for $1\leq n \lesssim \frac{|c|}{12}$, we get a super-geometric growth indicating a {\t sparseness} in the distribution of Fourier coefficients $a_n$ in this regime.
+On the other hand, when $n\gg c$ (where Rademacher kicks in) we have a geometric growth, implying a {\it denseness} of the Fourier coefficients $a_n$.
+This behaviour could potentially shed some light on the sparseness/denseness of states in genuine rational CFTs (see \cite{Benjamin:2018kre}).

 One reason for all of the above connections to the irrational case could simply be modularity.
-To test this, one can compare the behaviour of these $\text{SL}_2(\mathbb{Z})$ quasi-characters to the quasi-characters which were obtained in \cite{Das:2022bxm} as solutions of MLDEs to more generic groups like the Fricke groups of prime level -- of which $\text{SL}_2(\mathbb{Z})$ is a sub-group.
+To test this, one can compare the behaviour of these $\rm SL(2,\mathbb{Z})$ quasi-characters to the quasi-characters which were obtained in \cite{Das:2022bxm} as solutions of MLDEs to more generic groups like the Fricke groups of prime level -- of which $\rm SL(2,\mathbb{Z})$ is a sub-group.

 Conventional modular forms do not, as far as we know, exhibit the property that the sign of coefficients alternates up to a point where it stabilises, which makes quasi-characters interesting modular objects.
 But beyond their mathematical interest they are of practical importance because they are a basis for admissible characters that populate the space of solutions to the holomorphic modular bootstrap.
 Knowledge of signs and growths is crucial in mapping out this space, since in the sum \eref{qcsum.0}, specific negative contributions to the coefficient of $q^n$ have to be overcome by positive contributions from other terms.
 The general structure of this space of solutions is currently under investigation.